top of page

 6. Digital content access and playback

-The Madison Streamer can function as a DAC when playing music from an external digital source, such as a CD transport or your TV connected via the TOS input.
+The Madison Streamer can function as a DAC when playing music from an external digital source, such as a CD transport or your TV connected via the COAX or TOS input.
 However, the primary interest of Wattson Audio's streamers is obviously in its network streaming interface.

 There are several ways to access the virtually unlimited online music content, including the music stored on your server at home.
 The Madison Streamer complies with the UPnP DLNA standard, enabling it to be controlled by the Wattson Music application or other generic controllers using this standard.